fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 I work developing a financial application that is used by financial institutions such as hedge funds and investment banks.
 One common assignment is to model financial contracts, and calculate many analytics upon them, such as pricing valuation or risk measures.
 The application is developed in C#.
 However, I´ve found that F# is a great language to model financial applications, and I use it almost daily to test the application or when creating a new model.

 So now I´ve decided to share a little of the modelling.
-The expressiveness of the type system of the language is astonishing, especially if you com from a Object-Oriented language like myself.
+The expressiveness of the type system of the language is astonishing, especially if you come from a Object-Oriented language like myself.
 OO is bloated with boilerplate code that we unfortunately fall accustomed to like Factories, Visitors, etc. and these constructs are way simpler, or simply don´t make sense in functional languages.

 >There seems to be a bridge people have to cross in order to learn Functional Programing (FP).
 However, Scott Wlaschin shows in his excellent book [Domain Modeling made functional](https://www.amazon.com/Domain-Modeling-Made-Functional-Domain-Driven/dp/1680502549) that FP can be crystal clear for domain modeling, and well understood even by non-technical people